ebtc-protocol/ebtc/README.md

 The `PriceFeedTestnet.sol` is a mock PriceFeed for testnet and general back end testing purposes, with no oracle connection.
 It contains a manual price setter, `setPrice()`, and a getter, `getPrice()`, which returns the latest stored price.

-The mainnet PriceFeed is tested in `test/PriceFeedTest.js`, using a mock Chainlink aggregator and a mock TellorMaster contract.

 ### PriceFeed limitations and known issues

 The purpose of the PriceFeed is to be at least as good as an immutable PriceFeed that relies purely on Chainlink, while also having some resilience in case of Chainlink failure / timeout, and chance of recovery.

-The PriceFeed logic consists of automatic on-chain decision-making for obtaining fallback price data from Tellor, and if possible, for returning to Chainlink if/when it recovers.
+The PriceFeed logic consists of automatic on-chain decision-making for obtaining fallback price data from the backup, and if possible, for returning to Chainlink if/when it recovers.

 The PriceFeed logic is complex, and although we would prefer simplicity, it does allow the system a chance of switching to an accurate price source in case of a Chainlink failure or timeout, and also the possibility of returning to an honest Chainlink price after it has failed and recovered.

 We believe the benefit of the fallback logic is worth the complexity.
 If we had no fallback logic and Chainlink were to be hacked or permanently fail, eBTC would become unusable without a backup.

-Governance is also capable of setting a new backup oracle feed, as long as it conforms to the tellor interface.
+Governance is also capable of setting a new backup oracle feed, as long as it conforms to the interface.

 **Chainlink Decimals**: the `PriceFeed` checks for and uses the latest `decimals` value reported by the Chainlink aggregator in order to calculate the Chainlink price at 18-digit precision, as needed by eBTC.  `PriceFeed` does not assume a value for decimals and can handle the case where Chainlink change their decimal value.

 However, the check `chainlinkIsBroken` uses both the current response from the latest round and the response previous round.
 Since `decimals` is not attached to round data, eBTC has no way of knowing whether decimals has changed between the current round and the previous round, so we assume it is the same. eBTC assumes the current return value of decimals() applies to both current round `i` and previous round `i-1`.

-This means that a decimal change that coincides with a eBTC price fetch could cause eBTC to assert that the Chainlink price has deviated too much, and fall back to Tellor.
+This means that a decimal change that coincides with a eBTC price fetch could cause eBTC to assert that the Chainlink price has deviated too much, and fall back to the backup.
 There is nothing we can do about this.
-We hope/expect Chainlink to never change their `decimals()` return value (currently 8), and if a hack/technical error causes Chainlink's decimals to change, eBTC may fall back to Tellor.
+We hope/expect Chainlink to never change their `decimals()` return value (currently 8), and if a hack/technical error causes Chainlink's decimals to change, eBTC may fall back to the backup.

 To summarize the Chainlink decimals issue:
 - eBTC can handle the case where Chainlink decimals changes across _two consecutive rounds `i` and `i-1` which are not used in the same eBTC price fetch_
-- If eBTC fetches the price at round `i`, it will not know if Chainlink decimals changed across round `i-1` to round `i`, and the consequent price scaling distortion may cause eBTC to fall back to Tellor
+- If eBTC fetches the price at round `i`, it will not know if Chainlink decimals changed across round `i-1` to round `i`, and the consequent price scaling distortion may cause eBTC to fall back to the backup.
 - eBTC will always calculate the correct current price at 18-digit precision assuming the current return value of `decimals()` is correct (i.e. is the value used by the nodes).

 ### Keeping a sorted list of CDPs ordered by ICR